status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 Prometheus relies on a YAML configuration file to let it know where, and how often, to scrape data.

-`nim-beacon-chain` generates an appropriate configuration file (`prometheseus.yml`) when you build the beacon node.
+`nimbus-eth2` generates an appropriate configuration file (`prometheseus.yml`) when you build the beacon node.
 If you're running the `medalla` testnet you'll find this in `build/data/shared_medalla_0`.

 To run Prometheus with the default config file: